Kylan83728/Forest/README.md

    KeySettings = {
       Title = "Untitled",
       Subtitle = "Key System",
-      Note = "No method of obtaining the key is provided",  provided", -- Use this to tell the user how to get a key FileName = "Key", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
+      Note = "No method of obtaining the key is provided", -- Use this to tell the user how to get a key FileName = "Key", -- It is recommended to use something unique as other scripts using Rayfield may overwrite your key file
-      SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = fal = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from
-      Key = {"Hello"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
+      SaveKey = true, -- The user's key will be saved, but if you change the key, they will be unable to use your script GrabKeyFromSite = false, -- If this is true, set Key below to the RAW site you would like Rayfield to get the key from Key = {"Hello"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
    }
 })